Trade License (Živnostenský List) or Company (SRO) ?

 - Both can have employees on temporary basis or on 'real' contracts,

-- In both cases, if your expected turnover is higher than 1.000.000 CZK in 12 months, you are obligated to register for VAT.
+- In both cases, if your turnover in CZ is higher than 1.000.000 CZK in 12 months, or you deal with EU suppliers / clients, you are obligated to register for VAT.

 Benefits of a trade license